 Choosing to join, work, and remain, in a family business can be far more complicated than when pursuing any other employment path.
 While the rewards can be far greater, at times the emotional and relational complexities can be seemingly impossible to navigate.
 The business suffers, relationships are damaged, and individual performance and happiness deteriorates beyond repair.

 See below to learn more about how Dr. Klein works with family business members (1-on-1, or as a group) to maximize decision-making, address family business dynamics, and maintain or set a course for workplace effectiveness and long-term growth and satisfaction.

-Easy-to-use assessments that help family members better understand how they are each "wired" can help manage (or avoid) conflict while enhancing family cohesion and collaboration.
-Objective assessments provide new ways for thinking about who family members are, and what makes each family unique.
+Easy-to-use assessments that help members better understand how they are each "wired" can enhance cohesion and collaboration while helping to manage (or avoid) conflict in the workplace..
+Objective assessments provide new ways for thinking about who family members are, and what makes each family business unique.
 These tools are completed individually prior to a group workshop and debrief.
-Family members receive their own in-depth profile as well as a family personality wheel.
+Participants receive their own in-depth profile as well as a group personality wheel.

 Familybusiness.org recently published Dr. Klein's article on the difference between thriving and being trapped in a family business.